 Windows Live Writer is a desktop application for preparing and publishing blog posts.
-It supports the major blogging services like Blogger, LiveJournal, and TypePad and is particularly well suited for publishing to Wordpress.
+It supports the major blogging services like WordPress, Blogger, LiveJournal, and TypePad.

 Microsoft provides Windows Live Writer as part of the free Windows Live Essentials family of applications.
 The current version, Windows Live Writer 2011, offers a “what-you-see-is-what-you-get” authoring interface with the familiar “Ribbon” look and feel of Microsoft Word 2010 and other recent Microsoft applications.

-In use, Live Writer uses the blog theme settings so spacing, fonts, and similar elements, even background, correspond to the design set up in the blog account.
+Live Writer downloads and uses the blog theme settings so spacing, fonts, and similar elements, even background, correspond to the design set up in the blog account.
 All the normal authoring functions are available including spell checking.

 Photos can be inserted from the local computer or by supplying a web address.
 The pictures can be positioned, scaled and various effect options can be applied, even a watermark.
 Live Writer prepares the modified images and uploads them to the blog sites media folder.
 The image handling is very rich and amazingly easy to use.
 In addition to photos, videos from YouTube can be inserted, as can maps from Bing Maps.